 Fennel and apple slaw

-Thinly sliced fennel, thinly sliced Granny Smith apple (or other sharp apple) and shredded spring cabbage.
+Thinly sliced fennel, thinly sliced Granny Smith apple (or other sharp apple) and maybe also some shredded spring cabbage.

 Dress with a squeeze of lemon, salt and pepper.